cerplot/luigi/doc/configuration.rst

   Defaults to true.

 metrics_collector
-  Optional setting allowing Luigi to use a contribution to collect metrics about the pipeline to a third-party.
+  Optional setting allowing Trun to use a contribution to collect metrics about the pipeline to a third-party.
 By default this uses the default metric collector that acts as a shell and does nothing.
 The currently available options are "datadog", "prometheus" and "custom".
 If it's custom the 'metrics_custom_import' needs to be set.

 metrics_custom_import
-  Optional setting allowing Luigi to import a custom subclass of MetricsCollector at runtime.
+  Optional setting allowing Trun to import a custom subclass of MetricsCollector at runtime.
 The string should be formatted like "module.sub_module.ClassName".